lead time vs cycle time

 As an engineering manager, you’ll help increase your organization’s overall productivity and deliver a better customer experience by measuring, reducing, and optimizing Lead Time for Changes and Cycle Time.

-How to measure and improve Lead Time for Changes and Cycle Time with Waydev
+How to Measure and Improve Lead Time for Changes and Cycle Time with Waydev

 Measuring Lead Time for Changes and Cycle Time metrics is vital in ensuring your work processes flow in the most efficient manner possible.